swcarpentry/training-course/_submissions/round-07/2/2013-10-29-tip-easy-shuffling-of-a-set-of-lines.md

 ---
 I had to shuffle my mcq answers and I want to share how I did it.

-Given a file &#8220;answers.txt&#8221; (or a dataset in other contexts) containing one answer/entry per line, you can just use:
+Given a file "answers.txt" (or a dataset in other contexts) containing one answer/entry per line, you can just use:

 `cat answers.txt | sort -R`